 - When do clients think about their retirement and what does that mean in terms of how we help them access their plan?

 My goal isn’t to answer those questions but to make the point that advice, in the future, might be delivered very differently if we start with the way in which clients think about, talk about, or experience money and retirement.
 What would a “plan” look like if it was a living thing that clients could access when needed?
 Is the old “document” being replaced by Google Glass?

 Value is co-created when the offer is built around the actual behaviors of clients, rather than trying to bend behaviors to meet our offer.

 Tim Hortons found itself in the news recently when Burger King announced its plans to acquire the company.
 Until now, and with some minor geographical exceptions, it has existed as a very successful Canadian secret and coffee obsession.
 I stopped at Tim Hortons recently, for a morning caffeine boost, and noticed a sign that smacked of co-created value.

 “Help Us Choose Our Next Doughnut.”

 Tim Hortons was putting me on the product development team and inviting my input into the final product.
 This is a fairly traditional, but very effective, example of co-created value.
-The way in which I experience the product is changed or enhanced because I have a hand in its creation (if I had actually cared enough to vote for a donut of course)!
+The way in which I experience the product is changed or enhanced because I have a hand in its creation (if I had actually cared enough to vote for a doughnut, of course).

 Client feedback is a powerful tool in driving engagement for two reasons.

 - It changes the client conversation.
-As importantly, client feedback opens up a meaningful dialogue about what is important to your clients.
+As important, client feedback opens up a meaningful dialogue about what is important to your clients.
 The value is created through the iterative process of asking for feedback and then discussing those results with the client.
-Beware the limitations; if you ask for feedback and do not follow-up on the results, clients will feel they may as well have shared their views with a houseplant.
+Beware the limitations; if you ask for feedback and do not follow up on the results, clients will feel they may as well have shared their views with a houseplant.